theantichris/Simple-Plugin-Framework/README.md

     echo $someObject->getName();

+#### display()

+This method is never called directly but used as the display callback function for the WordPress Objects.
+It calls the View class' render() method passing in the object's $viewFile and $viewData property.

 ### PostType

 The PostType class constructor requires the name of the post type to be created.
 The name must be plural for the labels